BetonQuest/BetonQuest/docs/Tutorials/Syntax/Quest-Packages.md

 ## 1. General explanation of Quest Packages

-This part of the tutorial will teach you how the new quest packages work and how it's different from the 1.12 version.
+This part of the tutorial will give you a general understanding of quest packages.

-A quest package is a folder that contains all the files that belong to a quest.
+A quest package is a folder that contains all the files that belong to a "quest".
 Since BetonQuest doesn't have its own definition of a quest, a quest package could technically contain multiple quests as well.
 That is up to you.

-Let's take a look at the following example of a typical quest in 2.0 and 1.12:
+Let's take a look at the following example of a typical quest in comparison with the basics tutorial:

 <div class="grid" markdown>
-!!! success "BetonQuest 2.0.0 Concept"
-    * :material-folder-open: BetonQuest (Plugin Folder)
-        * :material-folder-open: QuestPackages
+!!! example annotate "Typical Quest Structure"
     - :material-folder-open: myExampleQuest
         - :material-file-star: package.yml
-                 - :material-file: myEventsList1.yml
+        - :material-file: myEventsList1.yml (1)
         - :material-file: myEventsList2.yml
         - :material-file: importantConditions.yml
         - :material-file: normalObjectives.yml
         - :material-file: dungeonObjectives.yml
         - :material-file: myVariablesFile.yml
         - :material-folder-open: conversations
              - :material-file: indiana.yml
              - :material-file: jones.yml
-             - :material-folder-file: anotherQuest
-             - :material-folder-file: spookyQuest

-!!! warning "BetonQuest 1.12 Concept"
-    * :material-folder-open: BetonQuest (Plugin Folder)
+1. Multiple files with the same content type are possible.

+!!! example annotate "Basics Tutorial Structure"
     * :material-folder-open: tutorialQuest
-            - :material-file-star: main.yml
+        - :material-file-star: package.yml
-            - :material-file: events.yml
+        - :material-file: events.yml (1)
         - :material-file: conditions.yml
         - :material-file: objectives.yml
-            - :material-file: custom.yml
         - :material-folder-open: conversations
-                - :material-file: indiana.yml
+            - :material-file: blacksmith.yml
-                - :material-file: jones.yml
+            - :material-file: jack.yml

-        * :material-folder-file: anotherQuest
-        * :material-folder-file: spookyQuest
+1. There is only one file per content type to make the basics tutorial easier.
 </div>

-In the 1.12, the quests were created right in the BetonQuest plugin folder, which made other files and folders (_config.yml, messages.yml, logs_ etc.) hard to find.
+which made other files and folders (_config.yml, messages.yml, logs_ etc.) hard to find.
 Additionally, each quest had to follow a strict layout - one file for one feature type.
 It was not possible to apply your own naming conventions.